 Post your appeal documents by recorded delivery if you can.
 Otherwise ask for proof of postage when posting the documents.
 This can help you later if the tribunal service says you didn’t meet the deadline or if the letter gets lost in the post.

-- a copy of the DfC's response and any evidence they've used to make their decision (this is sometimes called the 'bundle') - it’s important to read through the response to understand the case that the DfC are making.
+- a copy of the DWP’s response and any evidence they’ve made their decision on (this is sometimes called the ‘bundle’) - it's important to read through the response to understand the case that the DWP are making.